 Verify the tenant has enough move-in money.
 Standard move-in money includes the first month’s rent and one month’s rent as a security deposit.
 Some landlords opt to ask for last month’s rent upfront.
 Use a rent receipt book for this, so you keep one copy and the tenant keeps the other.
 Keep the security deposit in a separate account so that the funds are available when the security deposit is due back to the tenant.

 This is important because it will give you access to copies of all the tenant-related documents when you need them.
 By keeping one file on your computer and one in a folder, there’s a better chance that nothing will get lost.
 If you have to file an eviction, you will need easy access to the lease.
 These files contain copies of the lease, rental application, and tenant’s ID.

 If you want to have one less item to worry about on your landlord checklist, contact Rent Prep to screen tenants for you.
 They help you find the perfect tenant by hand compiling each background check.

 Move In & Move Out Checklist

-A move in and move out checklist is a must have for every landlord to use when a tenant moves in or out.
+A move in and move out checklist is a must-have item for every landlord to use when a tenant moves in or out.
 Upon move in, this checklist will list the current condition of the entire property, room by room.
 It should include photos that denote the existing damages if any.
 Upon move out, the condition of the property is reviewed to the older photos.

-This holds the tenant accountable for any damage he/she may have caused.
+This holds the tenant accountable for any damage they may have caused.
 Remember to itemize the damages and write the cost to fix or replace it besides the item.
-It’s a good idea to do the move out walk through with your contractor if you’re unsure of how much things cost to replace.
+It’s a good idea to conduct the move out walkthrough with your contractor if you’re unsure of how much things cost to replace.

 If you don’t have a move in and move out checklist, it will be too hard to remember the condition of the property prior to the tenant moving in.
 Having this checklist will help you avoid legal disagreements with the tenant about whose fault the damage is once they move out.